 This has been the true cost of coal to our people.
 Be proud of our sacrifices, and be angry at those who have taken advantage of us.
 Honor our heritage by giving our children a chance at a better life, one without the booms and busts of coal, without the raspy breaths of black lung, or the daily pain of a permanent injury.
 Give them one with an economic alternative to risking life and limb in mines, working for companies that no longer provide pensions and retirement healthcare.
 It’s time to move on, remember the past, and fight like hell for our children’s future.”

 If you have a Friends of Coal license plate, take it off and give it back.
 Stop contributing to the coal company associations who are using and abusing us for their profit.
 We need to stop believing the coal industry when they tell us Appalachia is coal.
-We need to be Friends of Appalachia, because Appalachia is good-hearted, honest-to-God, hard-working people who care about one another.
+We need to be Friends of Appalachia because Appalachia is good-hearted, honest-to-God, hard-working people who care about one another.
 Appalachia is people who were forced into an economic bind by rich outsiders seeking profit.
-It’s time we all realized the truth and tell the coal industry (and their bought and paid for politicians) that we don’t want them anymore.
+It’s time we all realized the truth and tell the coal industry (and they’re bought and paid for politicians) that we don’t want them anymore.
 We want them to fix their damn messes and to get the hell out so we can build a stronger, better economy.